-Has already endured a turbulent career at just 18 years of age, suffering multiple knee injuries.
+Has already endured a turbulent career at such a tender age, suffering multiple knee injuries.
 Seen by many as the future of Roma's left side so you'll need to begin negotiations as soon as possible.

 He's one for a long time down the line, but can be snapped up very early on for compensation.
 Develop him, and have your left back answer for years down the line.